privacy-scaling-explorations/pse.dev/articles/zkitter-an-anon-friendly-social-network.md

 Once your reputation is verified, instead of a username, your Zkitter posts will simply show your reputation tier.

 When you join Zkitter, you will sign a message to generate a [new ECDSA key pair](https://docs.zkitter.com/developers/identity) and write the public key to a [smart contract](https://arbiscan.io/address/0x6b0a11f9aa5aa275f16e44e1d479a59dd00abe58) on Arbitrum.
-The ECDSA key pair is used to authenticate messages and recover your Zkitter identity – so you aren’t using your Ethereum account private key to sign for actions on Zkitter.
+The ECDSA key pair is used to authenticate messages and recover your Zkitter identity – so you aren't using your Ethereum account private key to sign for actions on Zkitter.

 **Posting**

 Posting to Zkitter will feel pretty familiar, but with some extra options.
-You can choose whether to post as yourself, or anonymously – even if you don’t have an anonymous account.
+You can choose whether to post as yourself, or anonymously – even if you don't have an anonymous account.
 You can decide who you want to allow replies from, as well as whether the post will appear on the global feed or only on your own.
-If you’ve connected your Twitter account, you can also mirror your post to Twitter.
+If you've connected your Twitter account, you can also mirror your post to Twitter.

 **Chat**